Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Results

 For these reasons, we do not attempt to estimate all parameters of model ng3 simultaneously, but rather sample a range of values for the average exponent $m$, fitting the remaining parameters for each choice.
 Our results are summarized in Table~\ref{tab:asymm}.
 As expected, varying $m$ leads to systematic changes in the best-fitting values of $\delta_m$ and of the NGA coefficients.
-The slope difference parameter $\delta_m$ is positive in all cases, corresponding to a steepening of the NGA radial decay law when moving from pre- to post-perihelion.

-The systematic increase of the NGA parameters with the average slope parameter $m$ reflects the fact that, as $m$ increases, the corresponding function $g(r)$ becomes more strongly peaked.
-Consequently, the magnitude of the NGA must increase in order to produce approximately the same integrated effect over the observed trajectory.
+The slope difference parameter $\delta_m$ is negative in all cases, indicating a shallower radial decay of the NGA in the post-perihelion arc relative to the pre-perihelion arc.
+The radial and normal components of the NGA, $A_1$ and $A_3$, increase monotonically with $m$ (the latter in absolute value).
+As noted above, such a trend is expected: as $m$ increases, the function $g(r)$ becomes more sharply peaked, and the corresponding NGA amplitudes must increase to produce a comparable integrated effect over the observed trajectory.
+In contrast, the transverse component, $A_2$, decreases with increasing $m$, contrary to this expectation.
+Its formal uncertainty is also larger than that of the other two components.
+This behavior is consistent with $A_2$ being the least robustly constrained of the NGA parameters, likely reflecting a greater sensitivity to parameter degeneracies and systematic biases.

-In spite of the significant variations in the fitted parameters, the quality of the fits is not very sensitive to $m$, with only a slight preference for values between $3$ and $4$.
-The goodness-of-fit metrics are also very close to those of the ng1 and ng2 models discussed above.
-Overall, the available data are therefore not very sensitive to the details of the radial dependence of the NGA.
-As stated above, this behavior can be understood by noting that the observations span a limited range of heliocentric distances.
-Within this interval, different combinations of the parameters can produce nearly identical integrated non-gravitational effects along the trajectory.
-The effect is illustrated in Figure~\ref{fig:nga}, which shows the magnitude of the NGA as a function of heliocentric distance for the fits reported in Table~\ref{tab:asymm}.
+In spite of the significant variations in the fitted NGA parameters, the quality of the fits is almost insensitive to $m$.
+The goodness-of-fit metrics are also very close to those of the ng1 and ng2 models discussed in the previous section.
+The available data are therefore not very sensitive to the details of the radial dependence of the NGA.
+As stated above, this behavior can be understood by noting that the observations span a relatively shallow range of heliocentric distances (approximately a factor of $4$).
+Within this interval, different combinations of the parameters can produce nearly identical integrated non-gravitational effects along the trajectory, as illustrated in Figure~\ref{fig:nga}.

-All the fits discussed so far were performed with $w=20$.
-Analogous calculations for $w=2$ (not shown here), corresponding to an extended transitional regime between the pre- and post-perihelion phases, show that this parameter has only a modest impact on the results.